-- 81. The principal characteristic of taxes classified here is that they are levied at regular intervals and that they are usually fixed amounts.
+79. The principal characteristic of taxes classified here is that they are levied at regular intervals and that they are usually fixed amounts.
 The most important item in terms of revenue receipts is vehicle licence taxes.
-This sub-heading also covers taxes on permission to hunt, shoot, fish or to sell certain products and taxes on the ownership of dogs and on the performance of certain services, provided that they meet the criteria set out in §12-13.
-The sub-divisions of 5210 are: - user taxes on motor vehicles paid by households (5211); - taxes on motor vehicles paid by others (5212); and - other recurrent taxes (5213).
-This sub-heading covers business and professional licences paid by enterprises in order to obtain a licence to carry on a particular kind of business or profession when the levies are on a recurring basis.
-Licences such as taxi and casino licences are included.
-Dog licences and recurrent general licences for hunting, shooting and fishing where the right to carry out these activities is not granted as part of a normal commercial transaction are also included under this heading. - 82.
-Excluded from sub-heading 5213 are:
+This sub-heading also covers taxes on permission to hunt, shoot, fish or to sell certain products and taxes on the ownership of dogs and on the performance of certain services, provided that they meet the criteria set out in §11-12.
+The sub-divisions of 5210 are user taxes on motor vehicles paid by households (5211) and those paid by others (5212).
+Sub-heading 5213 covers dog licences and user charges for permission to perform activities such as selling meat or liquor when the levies are on a recurring basis.
+It also covers recurrent general licences for hunting, shooting and fishing where the right to carry out these activities is not granted as part of a normal commercial transaction (e.g., the granting of the licence is not accompanied by the right to use a specific area which is owned by government).